 Every time you eat, you're creating the foundation and tissue that make up the actual shape and structure of your body - and every time you exercise, you're simply putting the finishing touches on the beautiful physique you've sculpted with what you put in your mouth.

-I know we talk a lot about the macronutrients and the carbs, protein and healthy fats you need, but you also need the MICROnutrients from greens and plants for essential body, brain and hormone functions.
+I know we talk a lot about the macronutrients - the carbs, protein and healthy fats you need - but you also need the MICROnutrients from greens and plants for essential body, brain and hormone functions.

 So many people are walking around with nutrient deficiencies masquerading as CRAVINGS, that could be resolved by eating real foods and rotating their greens (read my 5-step food prep and recipes guide for a 3-day plan and recipes to try.)